-- 1 Students must complete MGT 538 at UIS with a grade of B (3.0) or better.
-A grade of B- or lower is not acceptable in this course. - 2 Any level course within the College (ACC/BUS/MGT/MIS) is an acceptable elective except MIS 513.
+Any 500 - level course within the College (ACC/BUS/MGT/MIS) is an acceptable elective except MIS 513.
 (Prerequisites will apply).
 Any elective from another college requires approval with a Student Petition.

 MGT 538 is the graduate closure course consistent with campus policy on completion of a master's degree.
-This policy requires that students not completing MGT 538 must continue to enroll in BUS 584 (zero credit hours, one hour billable) each regular semester (fall/spring) until the course requirements are met.
+This policy requires that students not completing MGT 538 must continue to enroll in MGT 539 (zero credit hours, one hour billable) each regular semester (fall/spring) until the course requirements are met.

-Graduate Certificate in Human Resource Management (p.
-156)
+• Graduate Certificate in Human Resource Management (p.
+150)

-The online degrees allow students to participate in dynamic, diverse, and interactive online learning communities and to complete their degrees via the Internet.
+The online degree allows students to participate in dynamic, diverse, and interactive online learning communities and to complete their degrees via the Internet.
 The online format enables them to complete course work using the latest networked information technologies for increased access to educational resources, advisors, and materials with no on-campus visits required.
-The online degrees follows the same curriculum as the on-campus degree.
+The online degree follows the same curriculum as the on-campus degree.

 - Human Resource Management (p.
-155) - Graduate Certificate in Human Resource Management (p.
-156)
+149) - Graduate Certificate in Human Resource Management (p.
+150)